hsxu1218/test/readme.txt

 git 5
 git tracks changes
 git 6
-create a new qa branch is quick & simple
+create a new branch qa is quick and simple